Winfield Scott: Lincoln administration

-By the time Lincoln assumed office, seven states had declared their secession and had seized federal property within their bounds, but the United States retained control of the military installations at Fort Sumter and Fort Pickens.
-Scott advised evacuating the forts on the grounds that an attempted re-supply would inflame tensions with the South, and that Confederate shore batteries made re-supply impossible.
+By the time Lincoln assumed office, seven states had declared their secession and had seized federal property within their bounds.
+Still, the United States retained control of the military installations at Fort Sumter and Fort Pickens.
+Scott advised evacuating the forts because an attempted re-supply would inflame tensions with the South, and Confederate shore batteries made re-supply impossible.
 Lincoln rejected the advice and chose to re-supply the forts; although Scott accepted the orders, his resistance to the re-supply mission, along with poor health, undermined his status within the administration.
-Nonetheless, he remained a key military adviser and administrator.
+Nonetheless, he remained a critical military adviser and administrator.
 On April 12, Confederate forces began an attack on Fort Sumter, forcing its surrender the following day.
-On April 15, Lincoln declared that a state of rebellion existed and called up tens of thousands of militiamen.
+On April 15, Lincoln declared that a state of rebellion existed and called up 75,000 militiamen.
 On the advice of Scott, Lincoln offered Robert E. Lee command of the Union forces, but Lee ultimately chose to serve the Confederacy.

 Scott took charge of molding Union military personnel into a cohesive fighting force.
 Lincoln rejected Scott's proposal to build up the regular army, and the administration would largely rely on volunteers to fight the war.
 Scott developed a strategy, later known as the Anaconda Plan, that called for the capture of the Mississippi River and a blockade of Southern ports.
 By cutting off the eastern states of the Confederacy, Scott hoped to force the surrender of Confederate forces with a minimal loss of life on both sides.
-Scott's plan was leaked to the public, and was derided by most Northern newspapers, which tended to favor an immediate assault on the Confederacy.
+Scott's plan was leaked to the public and was derided by most Northern newspapers, which tended to favor an immediate assault on the Confederacy.
 As Scott was too old for battlefield command, Lincoln selected General Irvin McDowell, an officer whom Scott saw as unimaginative and inexperienced, to lead the main Union army in the eastern theater of the war.
 Though Scott counseled that the army needed more time to train, Lincoln ordered an offensive against the Confederate capital of Richmond.
 Irvin McDowell led a force of 30,000 men south, where he met the Confederate Army at the First Battle of Bull Run.
 The Confederate army dealt the Union a major defeat, ending any hope of a quick end to the war.

 McDowell took the brunt of public vituperation for the defeat at Bull Run, but Scott, who had helped plan the battle, also received criticism.
 Lincoln replaced McDowell with McClellan, and the president began meeting with McClellan without Scott in attendance.
 Frustrated with his diminished standing, Scott submitted his resignation in October 1861.
-Though Scott favored General Henry Halleck as his successor, Lincoln instead made McClellan the army's senior officer.
+Though Scott favored General Henry Halleck as his successor, Lincoln made McClellan the army's senior officer instead.